rfatolahzade/Minikube/README.md

 - helloworld/templates/pod.yaml
 EOF
 ```
-Save kustomize build as pod in new file helloworld/templates/pod1.yaml
+look at the kustomize build when we are going to create new pod then save it in helloworld/templates/pod1.yaml file:
 ```bash
 kustomize build > helloworld/templates/pod1.yaml
 cat  helloworld/templates/pod1.yaml